jinx420/isThisWebsiteOnline/README.md

 I appreciate your understanding and cooperation in this transition.
 If you have any questions or need further assistance, please don't hesitate to reach out to me.
 Thank you for your continued support and dedication to this project!

 ---
 ### General Notices

-- Older commits and tags might be tagged as unverified.
-This is due to a switch of GPG keys, and due to me using my Mac and being too lazy to set up gpg.

 - Starting from v0.3.5, the `convertme.py` file has been removed, and the CLI is now located in `isThisWebsiteOnlineCLI.py` and `isThisWebsiteOnlineCLI.exe`.